|Home Page||Physics Demo Office||Aircooled VW||Misc.||Contact Me|

 A rangefinder camera incorporates a separate optic system from the main imaging lens in order to assist the photographer when focusing the camera.

-When the photographer adjusts the focus ring on the imaging lens with coupled-rangefinder, the small image projected from the the RF window will appear to shift sideways.
+When the photographer adjusts the lens focus ring on the imaging lens on camera with a coupled-rangefinder, the small secondary image projected from the the RF window will appear to shift sideways.

 - RF Photography in the SLR Era -

-- The Cheapening of 35mm Photography -
+- The Cheapening of 35mm Photography and Auto Focus Mediocrity -

 - SLR Trade Offs -